sailist/Awesome-Paper-List-py/README.md

 # Awosome-Paper-List

-This repository collects the list of accepted paper from (deep learning) conference.
+This repository collects the list of accepted paper from (currently only deep learning) conferences.
 All lists are crawled by python scripts for later maintenance and analysis.
 Welcome to contribute.

 # Conference collections